terrytaylorbonn/terrytaylorbonn.github.io/sandbox.markdown

 ### LLM (GPT-3) TF (transformer) algorithm

-The following shows selected screenshots from the wiki page [Core AI concepts](https://github.com/terrytaylorbonn/auxdrone/wiki/Core-AI-concepts).
+The following shows selected screenshots from the wiki page [**Core AI concepts**](https://github.com/terrytaylorbonn/auxdrone/wiki/Core-AI-concepts).
 These diagram are my own, and depict my interpretation of the GPT-3 algorithm.
 Its much more complex than what these few diagrams depict.
 But it gives you an appreciation of the vast complexity of TF calculations.

 #1 The main TF loop generates tokens.